andrewrady/blog/content/posts/rails-windows-development.md

 gem install rails
 ```

-There we go full Linux environment to develop rails applications without any compatbility issues.
+There we go full Linux environment to develop rails applications without any compatibility issues.
 We can spin up a project and run it.

 ```
 rails new test_app